-The Selected Proposer for each group is required to pay \$1,700 per month for the Davis-Bacon Compliance Review fee during all phases of construction of the Project Sites.
+The Selected Proposer is required to set aside \$2,600.00/month during construction for Davis-Bacon Compliance Review.

 5) Other Payments

 The Selected Proposers may propose to pay to the County other revenue and income streams participation, including a percent of revenues from any refinance, cash-out or sale event.
 The County reserves the right to negotiate these and any other proposed payments and will make an agreement on such payments a condition to proceeding with the project with the Selected Proposers.